 Complete the academic integrity incident report

-Send the decision email before returning the academic work in question to the student.
+The Incident Report form needs to be completed before you return the academic work in question to the student.

 Procedure for students